Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ## Use the application

 The application server shows up right away in Contrast under the Servers tab.
 However, the application won’t appear in Contrast until you browse through it and generate some traffic.
 When an application first appears in Contrast, it’s listed as a trial application.
 As a trial application, the interesting information is blurred out under the application's Vulnerabilities tab.
-(Note that the application appears the same way under the Vulnerabilities page.)
+(Note that the same vulnerabilities appear on the Vulnerabilities page.)

 To  see all the information, these applications must be licensed.
 For more information on licensing your application, read the article on [Licensing an Application](https://docs.contrastsecurity.com/user_tsguideapp.html#licapp).